 Metric vs. Imperial Systems

 The ongoing debate between metric and imperial systems continues to influence measurement practices.
-While the metric system is widely used around the world, the United States still primarily uses the imperial system, including feet and inches.
+But while the metric system is widely used around the world, the United States still primarily uses the imperial system, including feet and inches.
 This can lead to challenges when collaborating on international projects, where conversions between the two systems are necessary.

 Augmented Reality (AR) Measurement Apps